 Small Trees for Gardens

 When you’re looking for small trees to plant, make sure they are in scale with your home and garden.
-A small garden can handle a tree that is 20 to 30 feet tall.
-Good evergreen trees for small gardens include Japanese white or black pine, Australian pines and junipers.
+A small garden can handle a tree that is 20 to 30 feet (6 to 9 m.) tall.
+Good evergreen trees for small gardens include Japanese white or black pine, Australian pines, and junipers.
 Evergreens make great background plants in spring and summer and become the focal point in winter.

 Here are some small deciduous trees that provide a long season of interest, including excellent fall color: